dtinblack/Haskell-Notes/Point-free_Style/README.md

 # Point-free Style

-"Point-free style is a programming paradigm in which function definitions do not include the arguments ( or "points")" - [Wikipedia: Tacit Programming](https://en.wikipedia.org/wiki/Tacit_programming)
+[Point-free](https://en.wikipedia.org/wiki/Tacit_programming) is a style of programming in which function definitions do not include arguments ( or "points").
+Without the arguments the code concentrates on functions rather than the data structures and therefore produces code that should be easier to understand.

-Point-free can help in giving clear steps when reasoning about a function.
-For example functions can be composed of other functions and using the point-free style gives clearer code.

 Examples: